benjohnstone1/git_practice/README.txt

 3) git checkout branch_name // switch branch
 3) git merge branch_name // merge giver branch into receiver branch

+## Merge Conflict ##
 In our case if we had a separate branch we would first checkout the master branch then call git merge branch_name This is "fast forward" because Git recognizes that branch_name contains the most recent commit (what if it didn't?)

 Merge conflict (e.g. if had committed a change in master first)

+## Git Branch Deleting ##
+In Git, branches are usually a means to an end.
+You create them to work on a new project feature, but the end goal is to merge that feature into the master branch.
+After the branch has been integrated into master, it has served its purpose and can be deleted.

+1) git branch -d branch_name // deletes branch_name

+## Git Remotes ##

+1) git remote // like branches will list remote git repos